-Holiday Cooking Questions and Answers
+Thanksgiving Cooking Questions and Answers

 What size bird should I buy?

-It depends on how many people you will be serving, and how big a bird your oven can hold.
+It depends on how many people you will be serving, plus how big of a bird your oven can hold.
 A larger turkey is more efficient at producing meat.
 For instance, turkeys weighing less than 12 pounds will serve 1 person for each pound of weight.
 A 10-pound bird will serve 10 people.
 But a turkey weighing more than 12 pounds will feed 1 guest for each 3/4 pound of turkey weight.
 So, if you're having 20 guests, you'll only need a 15-pound bird.

 What's the best way to thaw a turkey?

+Thanksgiving emergency!
 I need my turkey today, and it's not completely thawed.
 What can I do?

 Once my turkey is completely thawed, how long can I keep it in the refrigerator?

-How can I get a beautiful golden brown turkey without drying out the breast meat?
+How can I get a beautiful golden-brown turkey without drying out the breast meat?

 Tent the turkey loosely with foil to delay browning of the breast.
 The foil should be removed during the last 30 to 45 minutes to allow the turkey to brown.
 Tenting for the entire roasting time can actually slow cooking.